novemus/webpier/README.md

 This repository is dedicated to the [WebPier](https://github.com/novemus/webpier) application.
 This program is still in development and not all planned features have been implemented yet.
 But it is already in a functional state and can be used for its intended purpose.

 The [WebPier](https://github.com/novemus/webpier) app is designed to exchange TCP services with remote hosts, primarily those located behind the NAT.
 Peers do not need to have public IP addresses and use third-party relay servers.
-The 'WebPier' creates a direct UDP tunnel between the hosts and maps the remote TCP service to the local interface, or forwards the local TCP service to the remote side.
-To overcome NAT is used well-known UDP-hole-punching technique and EMAIL or DHT services are used as a rendezvous for exchanging endpoints.
+The `WebPier` creates a direct UDP tunnel between the hosts and maps the remote TCP service to the local interface, or forwards the local TCP service to the remote side.
+To overcome NAT is used well-known UDP-hole-punching technique using the STUN server and EMAIL or DHT services are used as a rendezvous for exchanging endpoints.
 This program is essentially a graphical shell for the [plexus](https://github.com/novemus/plexus) and [wormhole](https://github.com/novemus/wormhole) utilities and is designed to provide a user-friendly mean for managing the export/import of TCP services.

+#### What are the benefits of using the WebPier?

+First of all, it is safety.
+Traffic of your services doesn't pass through third-party servers.
+There is no need to make your services public.
+You only open them to whom you wish and verify with the public key on the stage of tunnel creation.
+Feature of the channel obscuration reduces the risks of attacks on the channel protocol and protocols of forwarded services.
+Using `WebPier` as alternative to VPN gives a better throughput because of minimal packet route and absence of packet processing on the intermediate server.

+#### How about reliability?

+Of course, we all have to pay for security.
+Due to the fact that `WebPier` does not use third-party relay servers, the possibility to create a tunnel depends on the presence or settings of NAT.
+The policy of mapping internal endpoint (address-port) to public NAT endpoint must be *independent*.
+That is, outgoing packets from some internal endpoint to external one should not change the mapped endpoint when the destination endpoint is changed, but the source endpoint remains unchanged.
+Fortunately, providers usually implement this policy on their NATs.
+If both piers are located behind the same NAT, then the *hairpin* policy must be implemented on it so that packets from the internal endpoint can be transmitted back to the internal network.
+Also, discovering of piers in the local network has not yet been implemented.
+If the above is not your case, you can successfully use the `WebPier`.

 ## Using